TL-X-org/TL-V_Projects/README.md

   - TL-Verilog (expert-level)
   - M4

 ## Virtual FPGA Lab

-**Status**: Google Summer of Code 2021 project
+**Status**: Developed as a Google Summer of Code 2021 project [here](https://github.com/BalaDhinesh/Virtual-FPGA-Lab), [blog](https://medium.com/@m.baladhinesh/fpgas-in-your-browser-bb92be1c1fa3)

 1st CLaaS and Makerchip are great online tools to enable virtual FPGA lab classes.
-This project aims to provide lab resources that mimic the physical lab experience to provide an easy path for migration of physical lab classes.
+This project provides lab resources that mimic the physical lab experience to provide an easy path for migration of physical lab classes.

-This project will utilize VIZ to represent the FPGA board, matching the spec of one(s) commonly used in labs, with LEDs, 7-segment displays, and/or video monitors.
+This project uses VIZ to represent the FPGA board, matching the spec of ones commonly used in labs, with LEDs, 7-segment displays, and/or video monitors.
 The experience will be enhanced by additional support in Makerchip for a VCD (waveform) streaming interface for 1st CLaaS (where each time-step is a 1st CLaaS chunk plus a timestamp).
 Shell logic will provide a shim between FPGA kernel logic as spec'ed for the virtualized FPGA and the 1st CLaaS interface.

+Possible enhancements:
+  - Support for additional FPGA boards can be added.
+  - Course content can be enhanced.
+  - An integration with [FuseSoC](https://github.com/olofk/fusesoc) probably makes sense.

 **Required skills** (for multiple participants)
   - JavaScript and VIZ
   - TL-Verilog
   - 1st CLaaS

+## TL-Verilog Support in Edalize

+Just a thought.
+Haven't explored it at all, but a few lines of code should be sufficient to call [SandPiper-SaaS](https://pypi.org/project/sandpiper-saas/).
+Here's [Edalize](https://github.com/olofk/edalize).

 ## Tutorial/Gamification Content Creation